gruntwork-io/boilerplate/README.md

    the user to provide a value.
 Note that the `--non-interactive` flag disables this functionality.
 1. Defaults defined in `boilerplate.yml`.
 The final fallback is the optional `default` that you can include as part of the variable definition in `boilerplate.yml`.
+1. An environment variable with the name `BOILERPLATE_<VARIABLE_NAME>`.
+For example, if you have a variable called `Title`, you can set the value of this variable by setting the environment variable `BOILERPLATE_Title`.
+This is useful for automation and CI/CD pipelines.

 Note that variables can reference other variables using Go templating syntax: